schlosrat/token-health/README.md

 - Token chat messages default to language localizations, but each case may be overridden via module settings so they'll say what you want them to say

 ### Support for Additive Damage System
 By default Token Health assumes that damage is to be subtracted from a current health value and that healing is added to health with a cap at a max health value.
-This works great for any system like D&D with a health or hp pool; however such behavior would be incompatible with systems where damage is additive - i.e. increasing from a base of 0 until some maximum threshold is reached or exceeded resulting in unconcousness or death.
-Additive damage systems like SWADE and L5R5E are now supported by checking the setting for Damage is Addative.
-In such systems healing will decrease the pool whereas apply damage will increase it.
+This works great for any system like D&D with a health or hp pool; however such behavior is incompatible with systems where damage is additive - i.e. increasing from a base of 0 until some maximum threshold is reached or exceeded resulting in unconcousness or death.

+Additive damage systems like SWADE and L5R5E are supported by checking the setting for Additive Damage in the Module Configuration.
+In such systems healing will decrease the value whereas appling damage will increase it.

 ### AGE System Specific Features